ab159ab/ts-base-bk/README.md

 1. knex query builder
 1. Posgres database
 1. ESlint and airbnb base for automatic code checking
+1. JEST for unit/integration testing
+1. Enzym, pupeteer (later; not included for now) for further end to end and more testing
+1. i18n custom for internationalization and multi language support
 1. Mailgun for sending emails to users.
+1. Automatic CSS browser compatibility for old browsers (to limit versions of course)

 ## Notes for developers
 ### General concepts